aftdev/framework/packages/cache/README.md

 By default the `Symfony\Contracts\Cache\CacheInterface` and `Psr\Cache\CacheItemPoolInterface` (PSR-6) are linked to the default cache adapter from the configuration

-You can easily use it in your classes.
+You can easily use it in your classes like so.

 ```php
 <?php